hscharman/Friend-Finder/README.md

 1 - Clone the repository and store it on your computer.
 Open it with the code editor of your choice.

-2 - Make sure you have Node installed, then run "npm install" or "npm i" to install the app's dependencies.
+2 - In your terminal, run "npm install" or "npm i" to install the app's dependencies.

 3 - Set the PORT environment (your choice).